kyma-project/telemetry-manager/docs/contributor/arch/015-transform-filter-support-for-telemetry-pipelines.md

 ## Context

-In the default setup of Metric and Trace Pipelines, users currently lack the ability to filter or transform/enrich data before it is sent to the backend.
+In the default setup of metric and trace pipelines, users currently cannot filter, transform, or enrich data before it is sent to the backend.
 To provide more flexibility, users should be able to filter data based on specific conditions and apply transformations or enrichment to the data.
 This solution must ensure a consistent approach across all OpenTelemetry (OTel) pipelines.

 ## Decision

 We will implement a consolidated solution in the OpenTelemetry Collector (OTel Collector) using a single Filter and Transform Processor.
-This processor will leverage the OpenTelemetry Transformation and Transport Language (OTTL) to handle both filtering and transformation tasks.
-The processor will be configurable to meet user requirements, and only a subset of OTTL functions will be supported, focusing on the most common and impactful use cases.
+This processor will use the OpenTelemetry Transformation and Transport Language (OTTL) to handle both filtering and transformation tasks.
+Users will be able to configure the processor as they need; and only a subset of OTTL functions will be supported, focusing on the most common and impactful use cases.

-Example configuration Metric Pipeline:
+Example configuration MetricPipeline:

 ```yaml
 apiVersion: telemetry.kyma-project.io/v1alpha1